Children younger than 13 should not visit patients

 The guidelines also recommend:

-- that there be no more than two visitors at a time;
+- that there be no more than three visitors at a time;

 - that visitors use the alcohol-based hand sanitizer provided, before entering and when exiting the patient's room, and limit touching surfaces within the patient room; and

-- that visitors adhere to guidance provided by hospital staff on the use of personal protective equipment (gowns, masks, gloves) prior to entering a patient's room.
+- that visitors follow guidance provided by hospital staff on the use of personal protective equipment (gowns, masks, gloves) prior to entering a patient's room.

 The Centers for Disease Control and Prevention recommend the following everyday preventive actions to stop the spread of germs, including influenza: